Unestablished indications for hyperbaric oxygen therapy | Canada Hyperbarics Skip to main content

 What They Found

-The review found that multiple randomized, blinded, sham-controlled trials for hyperbaric oxygen therapy (HBOT) in conditions like cerebral palsy and mild traumatic brain injury showed no benefit compared to sham control.
+The review found that multiple randomised, blinded, sham-controlled trials for hyperbaric oxygen therapy (HBOT) in conditions like cerebral palsy and mild traumatic brain injury showed no benefit compared to sham control.
 However, both HBOT and sham groups often improved, indicating a significant placebo or participation effect influenced outcomes in these studies.

 Canadian Relevance